reine/docker-yii2/README.md

 ## Local Access

-Access the site through http://localhost/ in your browser.
+Access the site through http://localhost/ in your browser, no need to add the port as it's automatically configured to use port 80.

 To access the database, use an SQL client and enter the following info: